roboto84/bind/README.md

 ### What is Bind ?

-Bind is a LAN knowledge sharing and management system.
+Bind is a platform that serves as a LAN knowledge sharing and management system.
 It comes equipped with weather tracking, bookmark management, and a chat system.

 #### Bind is ...